Good examples

 Issue Tracker Integration

-When using issue trackers like JIRA, GitHub Issues, or Linear, including the issue ID in the branch name establishes traceability between issues and branches.
-This enables immediate reference to related issues during code review, and GitHub or GitLab automatically links issues and branches.
-The common format places the issue ID immediately after the prefix followed by a brief description.
+When using issue trackers like JIRA, GitHub Issues, or Linear, including the issue ID in the branch name creates a clear link between the issue and the branch.
+During code review, this makes related issues easy to identify, and platforms like GitHub and GitLab can automatically connect the two.
+A common format places the issue ID immediately after the prefix, followed by a brief description.

 feature/AUTH-123-oauth-login